Graduation

 Graduation Applications Filed After the Deadline

-Applications and/or fees submitted after the regular deadline require an additional $15.00 fee applied to the $90.00 graduation processing fee.
+Applications and/or fees submitted after the regular deadline require an additional $15.00 non-refundable fee applied to the $90.00 non-refundable graduation application fee.
 These fees must be paid within 48 hours.

 Bachelor Degree Candidates

 Each prospective undergraduate student must file for graduation.
 A student is eligible to apply for graduation if fewer than 10 courses are needed to complete the degree and after completion of 90 semester units.
-If you have questions about the application/evaluation process of the graduation application, please direct those general questions to The Registrar's Office at (310) 243-3645 or by email at graduation@csudh.edu.
-If you have specific questions about meeting graduation requirements for your degree, please contact your major’s department advisors.
+To review your eligibility, please speak with an advisor from the Student Success Center csudh.edu/uac.
+If you have questions about the application/evaluation process of the graduation application, please direct those general questions to The Registrar's Office at (310) 243-3645 or by email at graduation@csudh.edu

 Master Degree Candidates

 Each prospective graduate student must file for graduation.
-For further questions, please contact your major department or The Registrar's Office at (310) 243-3645 or by email at graduation@csudh.edu.
-For specific questions regarding your degree requirements, please contact your major department.
+To review your eligibility, please speak with an advisor from the Student Success Center csudh.edu/uac.
+For further general questions, please contact your major department or The Registrar's Office at (310) 243-3645 or by email at graduation@csudh.edu.

 Graduation Evaluation